-Businesses all across the globe rely on data to better understand their customers’ preferences and needs.
+Businesses all across the globe rely on data and data management to better understand their customers’ preferences and needs.
 With data, your company doesn’t only get to understand its clients better, but you also start to see important insights that allow you to make better-informed business decisions.

 Don’t think for a second that big data is off-limits to small and medium-sized businesses.
 In fact, big data may be even more suited to such companies.